 After the first 24 hours, rinse out your mouth with a saltwater solution.

 Eat soft foods for the first few days.
 Wait a few days before starting to reintroduce other foods.

 If you experience pain that doesn’t fade after a few days or you’re experiencing signs of dental infection – such as fever, chills or pus – contact us as soon as possible to make an appointment.

 Restoring Your Smile

-- Helping prevent bone loss and the loss of other teeth.
+Helping prevent bone loss and the loss of another tooth or teeth.